salmon0524/GiganticDove.github.io/_posts/2022-07-13-Something-Between-Me-and-China.md

 <h2 class="section-heading">My Chinese</h2>

-<0>I have been taking HSK exam since middle school, starting from 4th level, and reached 6th (the highest) level and got 268/300 in the test.
+<p>I have been taking HSK exam since middle school, starting from 4th level, and reached 6th (the highest) level and got 268/300 in the test.
-My friends describe me: "I didn't even know you were not Chinese before you told me so."
+My friends describe me: "I didn't even know you were not Chinese before you told me so."</p>

 ![IMDb Images](/img\posts\Chin\HSK2.jpg)